coder-chick/ComputerNetworkingProject1/README.md

 4. From the server network, edit the <UDPPingerServer.py> file to change the IP address in line 28 from 'localhost' to the Server's IPv4 that was found in step 3
 5. From the client network, edit the <UDPPingerClient.py> file to change the IP address in line 19 from 'localhost' to the Server's IPv4 address that was found in step 3

-From the computer terminal or command:
+From the computer terminal or command line:

 6. Run the server.
 In the terminal, enter:
    * python UDPPingerServer.py 15007